Forest Green Rovers - the little club on the hill!

 "

-"Each season we are trying new things, stuff that has never been used on a football pitch before or, at least, very rarely.
+The pitch at Forest Green Rovers is one big project.
+We are entering our third year of turning it into an organic pitch by instituting sustainable practices, analysing carbon footprint and measuring water usage.""Each season we are trying new things, stuff that has never been used on a football pitch before or, at least, very rarely.
 Last season it was seaweed fertiliser, and this season we are adding charcoal to provide a carbon base for the good bacteria and fungus to cling to, plus a coconut wetting agent which helps water flow evenly to all parts of the soil profile, preventing over/under-watering.
 I've seen these techniques used in other areas of horticulture, so I'm confident these organic products will benefit the pitch."

 In 2012, FGR achieved the Eco-Management and Audit Scheme (EMAS) - the gold standard for environmental performance.
 In the world of football, no club in Europe has it.
 EMAS systems enable measurement, targeting and reporting on all key environmental impacts.